7 Proven Benefits Of Anise Seed Oil

 If you have battled migraines in the past, you will be happy to hear that aniseed essential oil can help to mitigate your pain.
 The oil soothes the body and the mind.
 It helps to unclench the muscles that may be triggering the head pain.

 Create a paste out of the seeds to help reduce your pain.
-You will need two tablespoons of carrier oil, as well as one tablespoon of beeswax (melted).
-Combine these two ingredients and then put in a several drops of the essential oil, mixing it all together.
-Put it in a jar with a lid and then keep it somewhere cool until you need to apply the paste to your neck, temples and forehead.
+You will need two tablespoons of carrier oil as well as one tablespoon of beeswax (melted).
+Combine these two ingredients and then put in several drops of the essential oil, mixing it all together.
+Put it in a jar with a lid, and then keep it somewhere cool until you need to apply the paste to your neck, temples, and forehead.

 It Cuts Back On Nausea

-There are several essential oils that have been noted as helping with nausea, including peppermint, Roman chamomile, fennel and anise.
+Several essential oils have been noted as helping with nausea, including peppermint, Roman chamomile, fennel, and anise.
 In one study, these oils were all put together in a blend to help patients in hospice care, and the individuals reported that it helped them.
 Whenever possible, finding natural ways of dealing with medical problems is preferable to taking a cocktail of medications.